storyblok/app-extension-auth/README.md

 ## How to run this application locally

-To run OAuth locally, pass the `customAuthEndpoint` property to the params object when calling the `authHandler` function in the target project (i.e. the plugin or application you want to test).
+To run OAuth locally, pass the `storyblokApiBaseUrl` property to the params object when calling the `authHandler` function in the target project (i.e. the plugin or application you want to test).
 With this parameter, you can change the target's backend environment.

 ```typescript